grimmigerFuchs/ParticlePy/README.md

 <p align="center">
    <h2 align="center">Pyticles</h2>
    <p align="center">
-      A short library for easy to use particles in Pygame based on <a href="" target="blank">DaFluffyPotato's</a> particle system.
+      A short library for easy to use particles in Pygame based on <a href="http://dafluffypotato.com/" target="blank">DaFluffyPotato's</a> particle system.
    </p>
 </p>